How I Started A $8K/Month In-Home Pet Care Service

 Hands N Paws has provided an update on their business!

-3 months ago, we followed up with Hands N Paws to see how they've been doing since we published this article.
+About 1 year ago, we followed up with Hands N Paws to see how they've been doing since we published this article.